swcarpentry/make-novice/episodes/07-functions.md

 ~~~
 {: .output}

-So the range of the ratios of occurrences of the two most frequent words in our books is indeed around 2, as predicted by Zipf's law.
+So the range of the ratios of occurrences of the two most frequent
+words in our books is indeed around 2, as predicted by Zipf's Law,

-most frequently-occurring word occurs approximately twice as often as the second most frequent word
+i.e., the most frequently-occurring word occurs approximately twice as
+often as the second most frequent word.
 Here is our final Makefile:

 ~~~
 include config.mk